Substance Use

 3. What Happens When Ativan Addicts Stop Taking the Drug?

-Tapering off of lorazepam creates a relatively painless way to stop taking the drug.
+Tapering off creates a relatively painless way to stop taking the drug.
 Quitting abruptly (“cold turkey”) can cause severe withdrawal symptoms, including seizures and even death.

 Get Help for Lorazepam Addiction Today

-Addiction to benzodiazepines like lorazepam is often difficult for people to manage.
+Addiction to benzodiazepines is often difficult for people to manage.
 Eventually, the drug will cause mental health, physical, or legal troubles that make life incredibly difficult.

 Zinnia Health can help you detox from lorazepam and get mental health counseling that prepares you for long-term sobriety.